 - 2.2.8.1 The contractor's performance will be evaluated in accordance with the approved IPM Plan.
 If pests or rodent appears between scheduled treatment, the contractor may be called back to treat the room(s), or building where the problem occurred.
-After the first treatment. the contractor must place in writing a corrective action which meets both FIFRA and CMHA documentation requirements.
-If the problem persists beyond four treatments, the company will perform additional work to correct the problem at no cost to CMHA.
-(Quality of Work) - 2.2.8.2 If the contractor fails to arrive at the Authority installation within one (1) workday after the request for callback service, the Authority shall have the right to obtain the service elsewhere and the contractor agrees that the actual cost of such service shall be deducted from the contractor's invoice covering the period for which the outside service was obtained.
-This deduction will be supported by a copy of the invoice covering the emergency service obtained elsewhere. - 2.2.8.3 Contractor agrees to make CMHA and its residents a priority by fulfilling CMHA's emergency requests, by maintaining the agreed-upon schedules setup at the beginning of the contract, completing follow ups according to the pest control plan, industry standards and the requirements of the pest control chemicals being used.
-The contractor acknowledges that they have the staff needed to execute this contract in full.
-(Capacity) - 2.2.9 REPORTING.
+The contractor has one treatment to place in writing corrective action of both parts (by PCO and management at TPS).
+If the problem persists beyond four treatments, the company will perform additional work to correct the problem at no cost to TPS. - 2.2.8.2 If the contractor fails to arrive at TPS installation within one (1) workday after the request for callback service, TPS shall have the right to obtain the service elsewhere and the contractor agrees that the actual cost of such service shall be deducted from the contractor's invoice covering the period for which the outside service was obtained.
+This deduction will be supported by a copy of the invoice covering the emergency service obtained elsewhere. - 2.2.9 REPORTING.
 As part of the services provided under this contract, the collection and transmittal of data collected by the contractor during the work is crucial to the effectiveness in managing the IPM.
-(The contractor must follow the FIFRA form (Federal Insecticide, Fungicide, Rodenticide Act) to be effective in managing the IPM.
-Contractor must propose reporting and recordkeeping plans to enable the Authority to monitor Contractor's work in a timely and efficient manner.
+(The contractor must follow the FIFRA form (Federal Insecticide, Fungicide, Rodenticide Act) to be effective in managing the IPM.)
+Contractor must propose reporting and recordkeeping plans to enable TPS to monitor Contractor's work in a timely and efficient manner.
 As a minimum, Contractor is required to collect and submit the reports detailed below.
-The Authority will review and approve report format prior to contract award.
+TPS will review and approve report format prior to contract award. - 2.2.9.1 Individual Property Reporting: Upon completion of each treatment cycle at an TPS property, Contractor must submit the completed work order form provided by the property manager or their designee.
+The work order must include the date and time of service, the name of the employee completing the service, information on areas inspected and chemical used, indicate the level of infestation and if any follow up is required to eradicate the infestation.

-- 2.2.9.1 Individual Property Reporting: Upon completion of each treatment cycle at an Authority property, Contractor must submit the completed work order form using Vendor Cafe. - 2.2.9.2 The work order must include the date and time of service, the name of the employee completing the service, information on areas inspected and chemical used, indicate the level of infestation and the next treatment date, if any follow up is required to eradicate the infestation. - 2.2.9.3 Treatment Cycle Reporting (within one week): Upon completion of a treatment cycle, Contractor must submit by email a general summary report within one week.
-The treatment summary reports shall include, but not be limited to the following: - Brief narrative discussing the findings as they relate to an increase or new infestations by address and apartment number, including recommendation for treatment or preventative measures. - Discuss any findings of deficiencies due to lack of access, inadequate or improper treatments, or recommendations of change to a more effective chemical. - 2.2.9.4 Contractor shall submit reports to the Property Manager.
+- 2.2.9.2 Treatment Cycle Reporting (within one week): Upon completion of a treatment cycle, Contractor must submit by email a general summary report within one week.
+The treatment summary reports shall include, but not be limited to the following: - Brief narrative discussing the findings as they relate to an increase or new infestations by address and apartment number, including recommendation for treatment or preventative measures. - Discuss any findings of deficiencies due to lack of access, inadequate or improper treatments, or recommendations of change to a more effective chemical. - 2.2.9.3 Contractor shall submit reports to the Property Manager.
 Failure to submit the above reports on time shall be considered a material breach of the contract and could be used as basis for termination of the contract. - 2.2.10 Contractor must describe past experience with providing vermin and rodent control for public housing authorities or other large property management organizations and include references.